What is a Hedge Ratio?

 The hedge ratio is defined as the comparative value of the open position’s hedge with the position’s aggregate size itself.
 Also, it can be the comparative value of the futures contracts that are purchased or sold with a value of cash commodity that is being hedged.
-Futures contracts are an investment vehicle that allows the investor to lock the prices of the physical asset under consideration at some point of time in the future.
+Futures contracts are an investment vehicle that allows the investor to lock the prices of the physical asset under consideration at some point in time in the future.

-Hedge Ratio Formula
+Hedge Ratio Explained

 - Value of the Hedge Position = Total dollars which is invested by the investor in the hedged position

-- Value of the total Exposure = Total dollars which is invested by the investor in the underlying asset.
+- Value of the total exposure = Total dollars, which is invested by the investor in the underlying asset.

-The hedge ratio is expressed as the decimal or the fraction and used for quantifying the amount of the risk exposure that is being assumed by a person by remaining active in a trade or an investment.
+The hedge ratio is expressed as the decimal or a fraction and used for quantifying the amount of the risk exposureAmount Of The Risk ExposureRisk Exposure refers to predicting possible future loss incurred due to a particular business activity or event.
+You can calculate it by, Risk Exposure = Event Occurrence Probability x Potential Loss that is being assumed by a person by remaining active in a trade or an investment.
 With the help of this ratio, an investor can have an understanding of their exposure at the time of establishing a position.
-The ratio of 0 means the position is not at all hedged and on the other side the ration of 1 or 100% shows that the position of the person is fully hedged.
+The ratio of 0 means the position is not at all hedged, and on the other side, the ratio of 1 or 100% shows that the position of the person is fully hedged.

-When the hedge ratio of the investor approaches towards 1.0 then it shows that their exposure with respect to the underlying asset goes down and when the hedge ratio of the investor approaches towards zero, then the position will be an un-hedged position.
+When the hedge ratio of the investor approaches 1.0, then it shows that their exposure with respect to the underlying assetUnderlying AssetUnderlying assets are the actual financial assets on which the financial derivatives rely.
+Thus, any change in the value of a derivative reflects the price fluctuation of its underlying asset.
+Such assets comprise stocks, commodities, market indices, bonds, currencies and interest rates. goes down, and when the hedge ratio of the investor approaches zero, then the position will be an un-hedged position.

 Mr. X is a resident of the United States and is working there only.
 He has the surplus amount and wants to invest the same outside the United States as he is already having a good amount of investment in his home country.
-For the new investment, he conducted some study of the different foreign markets and after studying he found that the economy of country India is growing currently at a faster pace which is even more than that of the United States.
+For the new investment, he conducted some study of the different foreign markets, and after studying, he found that the economy of country India is growing currently at a faster pace, which is even more than that of the United States.

 - Value of the Hedge Position = $ 50,000